DesconBelgrade/Klimerko/README.md

 This is an affordable DIY air quality station that measures [Particulate Matter](https://www.epa.gov/pm-pollution/particulate-matter-pm-basics) concentration as well as Temperature, Humidity and Pressure.
 It publishes data to your [AllThingsTalk Maker Cloud](https://www.allthingstalk.com/maker) (free) where you're able to visualize data, see it historically and control the device.
-Continue reading to find out how to build your own, or watch this video that covers the whole process:
+Continue reading to find out how to build your own, or watch the video below that covers the process.

-> ***NOTICE:*** The video below was created before the release of Klimerko Firmware v2.0.0 (which introduced WiFi Configuration Mode) so the process of connecting the device to WiFi and AllThingsTalk shown in the video is outdated.
+> ***NOTICE:*** The video was created before the release of Klimerko Firmware v2.0.0, which introduced WiFi Configuration Mode, so the process of connecting the device to WiFi and AllThingsTalk shown in the video is outdated.

 [![YouTube Video: Kako napraviti klimerka?](extras/klimerko-howto-video-thumbnail.jpg)](https://www.youtube.com/watch?v=D9VHvuHtT14)

-**To update your existing Klimerko's Firmware, go to [Updating Firmware](#updating-firmware)**.
+**To update your existing Klimerko, go to [Updating Firmware](#updating-firmware)**.

 # Table of Contents
-This guide is in chronological order, so try not to skip through parts if you're not sure about it :)
+This guide is in chronological order, so try not to skip through parts if you're not sure about it.

 * [Hardware Build](#hardware-build)
   * [Hardware Required](#hardware-required)